 Alternative geolocation methods and 3D geolocation

-An alternative approach to geolocation from using DF systems is to use TDOA geolocation, which relies on multiple fixed or semi-fixed receivers being deployed in the field.
-These receivers can easily be installed in Forward Operating Bases, vehicles or by using the man-portable RFeye Stormcase.
-To geolocate an enemy signal requires a minimum of 3 receivers to determine the lat/long of the enemy to within a few 10’s of metres.
-3D geolocation (ideal for aircraft & drone tracking) simply requires the addition of one more receiver, which itself does not have to be at any particular altitude.
+One alternative approach to DF geolocation is TDOA, which uses multiple fixed or semi-fixed receivers deployed in the field.
+These receivers can easily be installed on Forward Operating Bases, Combat Outposts or vehicles, or by using the man-portable RFeye Stormcase.
+TDOA requires a minimum of 3 receivers to determine the enemy lat/long to within a few 10’s of meters.
+3D geolocation (ideal for aircraft & drone tracking) simply requires the addition of one more receiver, which itself does not have to be at any specific altitude.

-Creating a distributed network on the fly (pun intended) may not always be feasible, but where it is, the benefits can be significant.
-The frequency range of signals that can be located is greater.
-The systems are man-portable and once the units are deployed as a distributed network on the ground or in the air, the weight burden is zero.
+Creating a distributed network on the fly (pun intended) might not always be feasible, but where it is the benefits can be significant.
+You can locate a greater frequency range of signals.
+The systems are man-portable, and the weight burden becomes non-existent when the receivers are deployed as a distributed network on the ground or in the air.

-The need for 3D geolocation has never been more important than it is today given the significant threat from drones flown by insurgents to attack friendly forces.
-Insurgents are able to easily obtain commercial drones and use them for surveillance or, more shockingly, weaponize them.
-A 3D geolocation solution provides front-line forces with a capability and information only previously accessible by headquarters staff.
+3D geolocation has never been more important than it is today given the significant threats posed by insurgent use of drones to attack friendly forces.
+Drones are cheap; insurgents can easily obtain commercial versions and use them for surveillance or even weaponize them.
+A 3D geolocation solution provides front-line forces with capabilities and information previously only accessible to headquarters staff.

-Gathering information prior to, during, and post operation is key to providing intelligence for future operations.
-Signals intelligence can provide significant insight into the plans and tactics of enemy forces.
-This is enabled with lightweight RF recording systems, which can be used alongside a laptop, to record signal information in high-fidelity.
-This information can be classified, exploited and even geolocated in post-mission debriefings adding real operational advantage to the planning phase of the next operation.
+Gathering information prior to, during, and post-operation is key to providing intelligence for future operations.
+SIGINT can provide significant insight into enemy tactics, techniques and procedures (TTPs) via lightweight RF recording systems.
+These can be used alongside a laptop to record signal information in high fidelity.
+This information can be classified, exploited and even geolocated in post-mission debriefings to add real operational advantage to the planning phase of the next operation.

 Get in touch and find out how you can better optimize your systems with CRFS.